pingcap/docs-cn/v2.1/how-to/upgrade/from-previous-version.md

 ---
 title: TiDB 2.1 Upgrade Guide
-summary: Learn how to upgrade from TiDB 2.0 (TiDB 2.0.1 or later) or TiDB 2.1 RC version to TiDB 2.1 GA version.
+summary: Learn how to upgrade from TiDB 2.0 (TiDB 2.0.1 or later versions) or TiDB 2.1 RC version to TiDB 2.1 GA version.
 category: how-to
-aliases: ['/docs/v2.1/how-to/upgrade/to-tidb-3.0/']
 ---

 # TiDB 2.1 Upgrade Guide

-This document describes how to upgrade from TiDB 2.0 (TiDB 2.0.1 or later) or TiDB 2.1 RC version to TiDB 2.1 GA version.
+This document describes how to upgrade from TiDB 2.0 (TiDB 2.0.1 or later versions) or TiDB 2.1 RC version to TiDB 2.1 GA version.

 > **Note:**
 >